Fernando Leyva, DVM, Diplomate ACVS-SA, CCRP, is a board-certified veterinary surgeon at Carolina Veterinary Specialists in Huntersville.

 Surgery Residency - Long Island Veterinary Specialists, Plainview, NY – 2012-2015

 Dr. Leyva graduated from the University of Florida, where he received his Bachelor of Science Degree in Animal Sciences.
 He attended Colorado State University where he received his Doctor of Veterinary Medicine degree.
-During veterinary school he was the recipient of the prestigious Thomas L. Spurgeon Award for excellence in anatomy.
+During veterinary school he was the recipient of the prestigious Thomas L. Surgeon Award for excellence in anatomy.
 Also, while in veterinary school, he completed an NIH sponsored research fellowship with the Neuroscience Department at Stanford University School of Medicine.

 After graduating from veterinary school, he completed an intensive one-year small animal medicine and surgery internship at Florida Veterinary Specialists and Cancer Treatment Center (now Blue Pearl).
 He went on to complete a one-year surgery internship and a three-year surgery residency for certification in the American College of Veterinary Surgeons at Long Island Veterinary Specialists.
 In 2018 he was the recipient of The Spirit of The Bulldog Award by the Long Island Bulldog Rescue for excellent care and service.
 Dr. Leyva remained at Long Island Veterinary Specialists as staff surgeon, where he was also involved in training residents and interns for 5 years prior to joining Carolina Veterinary Specialists.